apalania/Polaris-ASAP-OpenADMET_Challenge-2025_Final/README.md

 Potency modeling was considered against the SAR-Cov2 and MERS-CoV main protease (Mpro) enzyme.

-If you are interested in our original contribution to the challenge, it can be found in this repository and a corresponding discussion here.
+Our original contribution to the challenge can be found (here)[https://github.com/apalania/Polaris_ASAP-Challenge-2025] and a corresponding discussion (here)[https://chemrxiv.org/doi/full/10.26434/chemrxiv-2025-1tb2m].
+Ms. Mounika Srilakshmi, Ms. Ida Titus, Dr. Ashok Palaniappan.
+Experiments with data-augmented modeling of ADME and potency endpoints in the ASAP-Polaris-OpenADMET Antiviral Challenge.
+ChemRxiv.
+09 September 2025.
+DOI: https://doi.org/10.26434/chemrxiv-2025-1tb2m

 Models themselves (for inference) could be found on huggingface.